Robot - Rate Limiting

 Nginx

-The ngx_http_limit_req_module 4) uses the leaky bucket method.
+The ngx_http_limit_req_module 5) uses the leaky_bucket method.